Dhrutube/DS3-LocalLens/README.md

 ### Line Chart

-The line chart groups businesses into **bins based on number of reviews** and shows the **top 10 categories per state** based on review volatility.
+Businesses are grouped into **bins based on number of reviews**, and the top categories per state are displayed based on volatility.

-This allows comparison of **how stable or volatile customer feedback is across categories and regions**.
+This visualization helps identify categories with **stable vs highly variable customer feedback**.

 ---